MaxineCodes/MaxineCodes/README.md

 ```

 ## About me

-- 🌱 Software Developer & Technical Artist
+🌱 Software Developer & Technical Artist

-- 🌱 Currently studying `Software Engineering` at `Hanze University of Applied Science`
+🌱 Currently studying `Software Engineering` at `Hanze University of Applied Science`

-- 🌱 Obsessed with 3D graphics, 3D art,
+🌱 Obsessed with 3D graphics, 3D art

-- 🌱 In my free time I like to work on 3D art, graphics coding, DCC scripts and making games
+🌱 In my free time I like to work on 3D art, graphics coding, DCC scripts and making games

-- 🌱 My aim is to better learn the technology used in VFX/Games and apply my mix of artistic and technical skills as a TD/tech artist in production, and to develop 3D art & production tools for others to use!
+My aim is to better learn the technology used in VFX/Games and apply my mix of artistic and technical skills as a TD/tech artist in production, and to develop 3D art & production tools for others to use!

 ---